YuanYuanOwO/Leaf-docs/docs/en/reference/config/leaf-global.md

   (Unit: seconds)
 10. Whether asynchronous mob spawning should be enabled.<br>
   On servers with many entities, this can improve performance by up to 15%.
 You must have Paper's `per-player-mob-spawns` config set to `true` for this to work.<br>
-  One quick note - this does not actually spawn mobs async (that would be very unsafe).
+  One quick note: this does not actually spawn mobs async (that would be very unsafe).
 This just offloads some expensive calculations that are required for mob spawning.<br>
   <br>
   __Recommended value: `true`__
 11. Whether asynchronous locator should be enabled.<br>
   This offloads structure locating to other threads.<br>
   Currently available for:
-    * /locate command
+    * `/locate` command
     * Dolphin treasure finding
     * Eye of ender stronghold finding
   <br><br>